WSP-LAB/YOPO/README.md

 ### Step 2: Install the mitmproxy CA certificate

-Install the CA certificate for `mitmproxy`, which we use to test whether modified HTML/JS files can bypass the target ATS blockers.
+Assuming you are inside the Docker container, install the CA certificate for `mitmproxy`, which we use to test whether modified HTML/JS files can bypass the target ATS blockers.

 ```